 - Retention rates for first-time matriculating freshmen are higher than that of other peer colleges, according to the National Center for Education Statistics.
 The same holds true for bachelor’s degree graduation rates for first-time, full-time students.

 - Queens is one of America’s most culturally diverse colleges.
-More than half of our students were born overseas; they come from over 130 countries and speak more than 60 languages.
+More than half of our students were born overseas; they come from nearly 170 countries and speak more than 110 languages.
 Our undergraduate ethnic breakdown is as follows:

 Campus and Student Activities

-Queens College is located on a 77-acre, tree-lined campus surrounding a traditional quad with a magnificent view of the Manhattan skyline.
+Queens College is located on an 80-acre, tree-lined campus surrounding a traditional quad with a magnificent view of the Manhattan skyline.
 It is easily accessible by public transportation (www.qc.cuny.edu/welcome/directions/Pages/default.aspx) and by car, off Exit 24 of the Long Island Expressway.

 Our facilities support our educational goals.
 Powdermaker Hall, the major classroom building, boasts state-of-the-art technology.
 The Benjamin Rosenthal Library, with its light-filled atrium and distinctive clock tower, features innovations in information retrieval.
 Science labs in Remsen Hall have been upgraded through a renovation and construction of a new wing; the Aaron Copland School of Music has professional performance spaces—including the acoustically ideal LeFrak Concert Hall—and practice rooms equipped with Steinway pianos.

 The college has expanded its wireless capability and opened new cafés and dining areas.
 Fresh landscaping, new tennis courts, and an extensive recycling program are among the latest improvements.
-The Summit, the first residence hall on campus, opened in August 2009.
+The Summit Apartments, the first residence hall on campus, opened in August 2009.

 The administration is dedicated to making students feel that the college is their home away from home, whether they live here or commute.
 The campus is a busy place, with over 100 clubs and a full athletics program.
 A Child Development Center, staffed by professionals, offers inexpensive day-care services to students with children.
 Ongoing cultural events include readings by renowned writers, concerts, and theatre and dance performances.

-The college has 637 full-time faculty members; nearly 90% have the terminal degree in their fields (not all fields offer doctorates), and 64% have tenure.
+The college has over 600 full-time faculty members; nearly 90% have the terminal degree in their fields (not all fields offer doctorates), and 66% have tenure.
 Queens professors have received national recognition such as Guggenheim fellowships and Fulbright awards, and funding from prestigious organizations and government agencies such as the National Science Foundation.
 Almost half of the current faculty were hired in the last six years after teaching and earning their advanced degrees at such distinguished universities as Harvard, Yale, Columbia, and Oxford.

 - Queens College participates in CUNY’s Macaulay Honors College and offers qualified students its own honors programs in the arts and humanities, sciences, and social sciences.
 We have exceptional programs in speech pathology, neuroscience, education, and music, as well as a new MFA in creative writing.
 For information about all our departments, please visit http://www.qc.cuny.edu/academics